+Identified Drivers

-Identified Drivers Core Focus Areas for Acceleration Sustainability Enablers Local Management Issues The most important issues on which to focus, as they provide the opportunity to create a competitive advantage.
-Issues we aim to master and pursue to a certain level, to perform well across our core focus areas.
-Issues that will be managed on a local level, rather than a corporate level, as their impacts vary across the different geographical regions where we operate.
-Future-Proof the Lived Environment Sustainable Buildings Responsible Investment Management of the Sustainability Profile of Clients in the Services Sector Climate Change Resilience Circular Economy Responsible Procurement Management of Tenant/ Occupier Sustainability Impact on Local Communities A Safe, Healthy and Engaged Workforce Human Capital Management Employee Health, Safety & Well-being
+Core Focus Areas for Acceleration Sustainability Enablers Local Management Issues The most important issues on which to focus, Issues we aim to master and pursue to a Issues that will be managed on a local as they provide the opportunity to create a certain level, to perform well across our core level, rather than a corporate level, as competitive advantage. focus areas. their impacts vary across the different geographical regions where we operate.
+Sustainable Buildings Climate Change Resilience Impact on Local Communities · Responsible Investment Circular Economy Future-Proof the Lived Management of the Sustainability Profile of Responsible Procurement Environment Clients in the Services Sector · Management of Tenant/ Occupier Sustainability A Safe, Healthy and · Employee Health, Safety Human Capital Management & Well-being Engaged Workforce